Common issues for this age group involve:

 Courts are often called on to appoint a guardian for incapacitated or disabled people.
 The guardian is generally responsible for caring for the ward and handling their affairs.

-This includes providing for basic necessities, making medical and care decisions, and managing the ward's financial affairs.
-A conservator is similar to a guardian but is limited to handling the ward's financial affairs.
+Specifically, a guardian is responsible for providing basic necessities, making medical and care decisions, and managing the ward's financial affairs.
+A conservator is similar to a guardian but can only handle the ward's financial affairs.

 The federal government and many states have passed laws to protect older adults.
 For example, under federal law, nursing homes that receive Medicaid or Medicare payments must report cases of possible abuse within specified time frames.